githubteacher/awesome-june-class/wdzfortune.md

 ## third added line

-## fourth lined added which is requested by Bob
+## fourth line added which is requested by Bob

+## Fifth line added in Git local repository